What Kinds of Behaviors Can Prevent People from Making Smart Investing Decisions?

 2. Confirmation Bias: This bias leads investors to seek information confirming their preexisting beliefs while ignoring contradictory data.
 Heraclitus, who believed in the constant flux of life, might remind us, “The only constant is change.”
 In the world of investing, this means being open to new information and adjusting one’s strategies accordingly.

-3. Anchoring bias: This is the tendency to rely too heavily on the first piece of information encountered (the “anchor”) when making decisions.
+3. Anchoring bias: This tendency to rely too heavily on the first piece of information encountered (the “anchor”) when making decisions.
 For instance, if an investor buys a stock at $100, they might irrationally hold onto it even as it plummets, anchored to its initial price.
 Socrates, who valued questioning and critical thinking, would likely advise, “Know thyself,” encouraging investors to be aware of their biases and adjust their strategies accordingly.

 Technical Analysis and Behavioral Pitfalls